pimcore/generic-data-index-bundle/doc/04_Searching_For_Data_In_Index/README.md

 Details about permissions and workspaces can be found in the [permissions and workspaces documentation](08_Permissions_Workspaces/README.md).

 ## Debug OpenSearch Queries
-To debug the OpenSearch queries which are created by the search service, it's possible to use the following magic parameter in the URL (when debug mode is enabled):
+To debug the OpenSearch queries which are created by the search service, it is possible to use the following magic parameter in the URL (when debug mode is enabled):

 | Get Parameter             | Description |  |
 | ------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |  |